8 Games Like "Warframe" Where You’ll Sink Hundreds of Hours

 4. The Division

-Developed and published by Ubisoft, The Division is a shared world third person shooter available for PS4, Xbox One, and PC.
+Developed and published by Ubisoft, The Division is a shared world third person MMORPG available for PS4, Xbox One, and PC.
 The game takes place in virus-stricken Manhattan, New York, where everything has descended into chaos.
 You play as one of the many sleeper agents deployed by the US government to restore order.

 Although the game was broken at launch, Ubisoft continued improving the game with patches and updates.
 It’s looking very healthy right now.
 It’s a good time to jump into the game.